MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/segment-boost.md

 ---
-title: "Use segment boost to expand your target audience (Dynamics 365 for Marketing) | Microsoft Docs"
+title: "Use segment boost to expand your target audience (Dynamics 365 Marketing) | Microsoft Docs"
-description: "How use segment boost to let the AI expand your target audience to include  additional promising contacts in Dynamics 365 for Marketing"
+description: "How use segment boost to let the AI expand your target audience to include  additional promising contacts in Dynamics 365 Marketing"
 keywords:
 ms.date: 06/12/2019
 ms.service: dynamics-365-marketing